fxwiegand/terrarium-reverb/README.md

 ## Description

-Just a regular reverb with three controls.
+A reverb with three basic controls and optional modulation of the reverb signal.

 ## Controls